-- · Discounting: Some countries discount energy savings whereas others do not. - Free-riders: Estimate for free-ridership vary across the different countries. - Rebound effects: Those are taken into account to different degrees. - Lifetimes: The lifetimes of the measures are not always the same even for the same measure. - Units: Differing units of savings from different mixes of fuels and conversions to kWh equivalents.

-Evaluation methods: Some of the evaluations are ex-ante, others ex-post.
+- Discounting: Some countries discount energy savings whereas others do not. - Free-riders: Estimate for free-ridership vary across the different countries. - Rebound effects: Those are taken into account to different degrees. - Lifetimes: The lifetimes of the measures are not always the same even for the same measure. - Units: Differing units of savings from different mixes of fuels and conversions to kWh equivalents. - Evaluation methods: Some of the evaluations are ex-ante, others ex-post.
 The rigour of the evaluations is not the same across all countries analysed.

 There is no possibility of adjusting the reported energy savings in a meaningful way without considerable effort that would involve reviewing the assumptions for each country made when calculating the savings from specific technologies.
+This is because for each technology supported by EEOs (and there are several hundred in some countries) the assumptions used for estimating the savings would need to be reviewed.
+Such an approach could potentially provide more homogenous and reliable data but is not feasible without committing significant resources to it.
 The results of our analysis therefore need to be treated with some caution.
+We provide tables with the key characteristics of the different EEOs in the appendix to this paper.

-Another important supposition is that the costs to end consumers have been calculated by assuming 100 % cost pass-through.
+Another important supposition is that the costs to end consumers have been calculated by assuming 100% cost pass-through.
 In practice, however, because obligated parties operating in fully liberalised markets can pass on the costs at their own discretion, they may spread the cost unevenly across customers, putting the burden primarily on those customers who tend not to switch supplier.
-One attempt to model how this might work in practice found that non-switchers could pay as much as 35 % more EEO costs compared to 'switchers' on direct debit tariffs (Preston et al. 2010).
-Obligated parties may also decide to only pass through a proportion of the costs in order to remain competitive.
+One attempt to model how this might work in practice found that non-switchers could pay as much as 35% more EEO costs compared to 'switchers' on direct debit tariffs.16 Obligated parties may also decide to only pass through a proportion of the costs in order to remain competitive.
 Due to the commercial sensitivity of data on pricing it is not possible to analyse the way in which obligated parties actually pass through the cost.
-The best assumption that can be made therefore is that the costs of EEOs are passed through 100 % to consumers.
+The best assumption that can be made therefore is that the costs of EEOs are passed through 100% to consumers.
+In any case, how costs are passed through to consumers does not affect the cost-effectiveness of the programmes.
+However, different types of pass-through are associated with different distributional consequences.